bangank36/spriral-learning/today-i-learn.md

 ## 06-May-2023
 - By default Cloudflare HTMLRewriter sanitize the content in .before() or .after(), we need to set the contentOptions in order to parse correct html https://github.com/cloudflare/workers-types/issues/9#issue-510825698
+- Extract image metadata on browser using https://mutiny.cz/exifr/